cdoremus/deno-blog/posts/DRAFT_Using_Web_Components_With_Fresh.2024-02-26.md

   }
 }
 ```
+As [show in the example code](https://github.com/cdoremus/fresh-webcomponents/blob/main/types/types.ts), the type definitions can be created for components created with JavaScript or Typescript for use in Fresh TS markup.
+[As seen below](#lit-and-typescript) this type definition can be used for components created with the [Lit](https://lit.dev/) web component framework.

 ### Using Tailwind with Fresh

-Tailwind built into Fresh can be used in web components that run in a Fresh app.
-I've done that using the `tailwind` support added in Fresh v1.6.0 that replaces `twind`.
-To get tailwind working with web components you need to add a line pointing to the web components in the `static` folder to `tailwind.config.ts`:
+The [Tailwind](https://tailwindcss.com/) helper CSS class transformation is built into the Fresh framework.
+As such, it can be used in web components that run in a Fresh app.
+The `tailwind` support added in Fresh v1.6.0 replaces `twind`, a separate tailwind transformation that uses Tailwind helper classes, but runs behind Tailwind in Tailwind's helper class support.

+To get native-Tailwind working with web components you need to add a line pointing to the web components in the `static` folder to `tailwind.config.ts`:
 ```ts
   content: [
     "{routes,islands,components}/**/*.{ts,tsx}",